- EPSRC Centre for Doctoral Training in Applied Photonics - Funded PhD studentships available

 The aims of the Institute for Integrated Micro and Nano Systems are to:

-- to publish the results in high quality journals
+- Publish the results in high quality journals

-- to maximise the economic and societal impact of the research by pursuing the research into applications sometimes on into the commercial arena
+- Maximise the economic and societal impact of the research by pursuing the research into applications sometimes on into the commercial arena

 An important aspect of the above objective is to also provide high quality training in research, technology & enterprise and thereby to train the next generation of researchers, technologists and engineers.